accellera/uvm/distrib/examples/phases/end2end/README.txt

   WO	      7:0	TxData    Write data to TxFIFO if not full RO	      7:0	RxData	  Read data from RxFIFO if not empty

+All unspecified bits are RO and read at 0's.